demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 ### zoom-remove-from-channel

 ***
 Removes a member from a chat channel.
-A channel can have one or many members.
+A channel can have one or more members.

 #### Base Command